Identity Provider Discovery

-- Hub-and-spoke organizations — organizations that manage users, Active Directories, policies, apps, workflow management etc. in one of the "spoke" organizations, but require access to the central organization for certain apps, such as Workday, or other reasons.
-Using Identity Provider Discovery, users can authenticate from an app using an SPAn acronym for service provider.
+- Hub-and-spoke organizations — These organizations may manage users, Active Directories, policies, apps, and workflows in one of the "spoke" organizations, but require access to the central organization for certain apps, such as Workday, for other reasons.
+Users can authenticate from an app using an SPAn acronym for service provider.
 Generally, an SP is a company, usually providing organizations with communications, storage, processing, and a host of other services.
 Within Okta, it is any website that accepts SAML responses as a way of signing in users, and has the ability to redirect a user to an IdP (e.g., Okta) to begin the authentication process.-initiated flow to the "hub" organization which uses Identity Provider Discovery to authenticate into the "spoke" organization seamlessly.

 Before using this feature, you must have an additional identity provider configured.
 For information on configuring an additional SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
 Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
 The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
 On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
 IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
 A session is established with the SP, and the end user is authenticated. identity provider, see Configure Inbound SAML.
 Identity Provider Discovery does not support Social Identity Providers.

-- User's IP Address — choices are Anywhere, In zone, and Not in zone.
-To specify a zone here, at least one network zone must already be defined.
+- User's IP is: To specify a zone, at least one network zone must already be defined.
 For information on zones, see IP Zones.

-- User is accessing — choices are Any application or to specify applications.
-To add an application or app instance, start typing the application name.
-A list of all matching apps appears from which you caRegex on loginn choose.
-You can specify multiple applications.
+- User is accessing: To add an application or app instance, start typing the application name.
+A list of all matching apps appears.

-- Use this identity provider — choose the identity provider from the drop down list to use when all the criteria are met.
+- In Use this identity provider, select the identity provider to use when all the criteria are met.

 Maintaining Routing Rules

-The Routing Rules screen shows all rules, active and inactive.
+The Routing Rules screen shows all active and inactive rules.